14 Epic Things to do in Cahuita, Costa Rica

 There are some authentic shops downtown with amazing arts and crafts.

 These unique pieces can be great memorabilia of your time in Cahuita.
-It’s always great idea to support a local artist and give back to the communities where you travel to.
+It’s always a great idea to support local artists.
+It is a great way to give back to the communities where you travel to.

 It’s also enjoyable to see the way things are made, the colors, and the types of art in various places around the world.